iGEMMarburg/timelapse/README.md

 This project is designed to capture a timelapse using a Raspberry Pi 4 Model B and the Camera Module 3.The system runs on Raspberry Pi OS Lite (64-bit) and leverages the terminal multiplexer zellij for efficient terminal management.

+## Network Access

+The Raspberry Pi hosts its own WLAN network, allowing you to connect and SSH into the device from anywhere, even without an external internet connection.
+This ensures that you can manage and monitor the timelapse setup remotely, no matter where you are.

 ## Setup and Configuration

 ### Finding Optimal Camera Parameters